salkin-mada/TSYSEQ/README.md

 # TSEQ SDS8

 A teensy based step sequencer made for the Simmons sds8
-- with margin/rotation logic and clock multiplier/divider specially
+- with margin/rotation logic and clock multiplier/divider

-version is from **workshop NMH, february 2019**
+latest version is from **workshop NMH, february 2019**

 ## notes